 Developing and implementing your own plan can help reduce pollution of streams, lakes, and ponds; improve surface and groundwater quality; stimulate growth of native vegetation along streams; and help stabilize streambanks.
 Additionally, your plan may help you improve the production potential of your property; decrease unwanted invasive plants; improve livestock health and vigor; improve pasture quality; decrease muddy areas; and decrease labor time and costs, along with other benefits.

-For an in-depth look at JSWCD’s involvement with SIAs, follow the page links below for information on our current Applegate River SIA, as well as success stories and photos from completed projects in Wagner Creek SIA & Neil Creek SIA!
+For an in-depth look at JSWCD’s involvement with SIAs, visit the pages below to see success stories and photos from completed projects in Wagner Creek SIA & Neil Creek SIA!